stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 Hooks are already inspiring other areas of JavaScript and to be honest the concept or Hooks are not new with React.
 Other libraries are already using something similar.

 Check out @Getify's [TNG-Hooks](https://github.com/getify/TNG-Hooks), [how to build your own React Hooks](https://reactjs.org/docs/hooks-custom.html) and one of the [collections of Hooks on Github](https://github.com/nikgraf/react-hooks).
 Hooks is having an impact on how we can organize, write and share JavaScript.

+Another area of React tht I think is the next logical progression for a lot of React developers is something called [Next JS](https://nextjs.org/) which is an amazing offering to help with server-side react.
+There are several crash courses on YouTube if you have not heard of it.
+This is a minimalist framework for rendering React on the server.
+Helps to automatically code split, do hot routing, file based routing and mapping of routes available.

+2019 is going to be an amazing year for React.